Coping with Climate Change

 Overall, Coping with Climate Change is a powerful and insightful documentary that provides a deep understanding of the impact of climate change on our planet.
 It is a timely reminder of the urgent need to take action to reduce our carbon footprint and limit the damage we are inflicting on the environment.
 The program is an important resource for those who are concerned about the environment and wish to be better informed about the challenges ahead.

-Coping with Climate Change is a series that is currently running and has 1 seasons (17 episodes).
-The series first aired on March 22, 2012.
+Coping with Climate Change is a series that ran for 1 seasons (17 episodes) between March 22, 2012 and on MacNeil/Lehrer Productions

 Filter by Source